K-T-B: Other languages

 In Maltese, the same root is present, and commonly used, similar to that in Arabic and Hebrew, such as ktibt (I wrote), ktieb (a book), kitba (writing), and kittieb (m. writer) amongst many more.

 In modern Tigrinya and Amharic, this root survives only in the noun kitab, meaning "amulet", and the verb "to vaccinate", it used to be used widely but it is now seen as an archaic form.
 Ethiopic-derived languages like these usually use a different root (ṣ-ḥ-f) ص-ح-ف for the verb "to write" (this root exists in Arabic and is used to form words with a close meaning to "writing", such as ṣaḥāfa "journalism", and ṣaḥīfa "newspaper" or "parchment").

 In the Persian language family (Farsi, Dari, Tajik, etc.) the borrowed word kitab is the most commonly used word for "book".
-This word has also made its way into the Malay language as "kitab", and into Swahili as "kitabu", both meaning book.
+This word has also made its way into the Malay language as "kitab", and into Swahili as "kitabu", both meaning "book".

+In languages like Pashto, the borrowed word kitab is also commonly used.
+The word kitab is also used in Indo-Aryan languages like Urdu, Hindi, Bhojpuri, Magahi, Awadhi, Nepali, Punjabi, Kashmiri, Dogri, and others.